stafim/GestaoDeVagas/replit.md

 ### Default Job Status Configuration (LATEST)
 - **Schema Enhancement**:
-  - Added `isDefault` field to `job_statuses` table (boolean, default: false)
+  - Added `isDefault` field to `job_statuses` table (boolean, default: false) - for future use
-  - Allows configuration of which status is used when creating new jobs
 - **Job Creation Behavior**:
-  - System now uses the status marked as `isDefault` when creating new jobs
+  - System uses the status with `displayOrder = 0` when creating new jobs
-  - Falls back to status with key "aberto" if no default is set
+  - Falls back to status with key "aberto" if no status with displayOrder = 0 exists
-  - Falls back to hardcoded "aberto" if no statuses exist
+  - Falls back to hardcoded "aberto" if no statuses exist at all
 - **UI Updates**:
   - Informative message dynamically shows correct default status label
   - "Ao criar uma vaga, o status será automaticamente definido como [LABEL]"
-  - Label updates based on configured default status (e.g., "Vaga aberta" instead of "Aberto")
+  - Label updates based on the status with displayOrder = 0 (e.g., "Vaga aberta" instead of "Aberto")
 - **Technical Implementation**:
-  - `defaultJobStatus` computed from jobStatuses array using isDefault flag
+  - `defaultJobStatus` computed from jobStatuses array by finding `displayOrder === 0`
   - Form defaultValues use `defaultStatusKey` instead of hardcoded "aberto"
-  - JobStatus type includes optional `isDefault` field
+  - Status with displayOrder = 0 is automatically used for new job creation

 # Recent Updates (Nov 11, 2025)